open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

 ### Tracez

 Tracez shows information on tracing, including aggregation counts for latency, running, and errors for spans grouped by name.
-In addition to these counts, Tracez also keeps a set number of samples for error, running, and latency (including within each duration bucket) spans for each span name to allow users to look closer at span fields.
+Latency spans are spans that complete successfully without errors, and are bucketed according to their end time.
+Running spans are imcomplete spans, which should become latency or error spans at some point.
+Error spans are ones that complete with an error, which is encoded with a [non-Ok status](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#status).
+In addition to these counts, Tracez also keeps a set number of samples for each of these error, running, and latency (including within each duration bucket) buckets within each span name to allow users to look closer at span fields.
 This is particularly useful compared to external exporters that would otherwise likely sample them out.

 This zPage is also useful for debugging latency issues (slow parts of applications), deadlocks and instrumentation problems (running spans that don't end), and errors (where errors happen and what types).
 They're also good for spotting patterns by showing which latency speeds are typical for operations with a given span name.